 • Bring variation in the menu such as addition of sushi-on-the-go, udon, robatayaki.

-• Intro of appealing plans for old people and women.
+• Introduction of appealing schemes for old people and women.

-• Intro of complimentary card of membership to offer bundle of special deal to its devoted clients.
+• Intro of complimentary card of subscription to offer plan of special deal to its devoted clients.

-Structure of regional center for training especially to train regional staff.
+Building of regional center for training especially to train local personnel.

 |Executive Summary||Swot Analysis||Vrio Analysis||Pestel Analysis|